RiceD2KLab/HFD_F21/README.md

 # Houston Fire Department - SPRING 2022
-#### Members: Annita Chang, Joshua Washington, Jarrett Prchal, Tessa Cannon, Yuxin Gong, Ziyana Samanni.
+#### Members: Annita Chang, Joshua Washington, Jarrett Prchal, Tessa Cannon, Yuxin Gong, Ziyana Samanani.

 This is our repository that contains the code for our capstone project: <br /> **Analyzing Fire Inspections for the Houston Fire Department**